-The Founders were inspired by the Oxford Movement in the Anglican Church to create a new type of school for boys based on Christian principles of brotherliness, reinforced by the beauty of the environment and of the furnishings and objects which surrounded them.
+The founding principles of the school are Christianity, Beauty, Privacy and Collegiality.
+The Founders were inspired by the Oxford Movement in the Anglican Church to create a school for boys based on Christian principles of brotherliness, reinforced by the beauty of the environment and the objects which surrounded them.
 Daily choral services in a finely decorated chapel were a key aspect of the school, and remain so today.
 In addition, each boy had his own private space, an enclosed cubicle within a dormitory: this was a pioneering innovation which was rapidly adopted by other leading English public schools.

-The site chosen for the school was Radley Hall, between Oxford and Abingdon, built in the 1720s for the Stonhouse family.
+The site chosen for the school was Radley Hall, built in the 1720s for the Stonhouse family.
 In 1770, Sir William Stonhouse commissioned Capability Brown to re-design the grounds.
 Elements of his design are still visible.
-The estate passed to the Bowyer family in 1795.
-After the school was founded, extensive building work took place, beginning with the Chapel (replaced by the current building in 1895) F Social and the Octagon, the earliest living accommodation for the boys, the Clocktower, now the icon of Radley, and the Dining Hall in 1910.
-Building work has continued throughout the twentieth and twenty-first centuries.
+The earliest school buildings are the Chapel (replaced by the current building in 1895) F Social and the Octagon, the earliest living accommodation for the boys, and the Clocktower, now the icon of Radley.
+Building work has continued into the twenty-first century.

-The grounds are extensive, including a lake, a golf course (first laid out in the 1870s), woodland, and the games pitches which are reputed to be the largest continuous area of mown grass in the south of England.
+The grounds are extensive, including a lake, a golf course (first laid out in the 1870s), ancient woodland, games pitches and the Countryside Centre and farm.